Building type

 Where coating is not the responsible answer, we say so and point towards repair or replacement.

-Industrial units take a hard beating from UK weather.
-Profiled metal roofs, single-skin and composite cladding, and large rendered or brick elevations all degrade over time, and on a building covering thousands of square metres even small problems spread quickly.
-We are an exterior coatings contractor working on commercial, industrial and agricultural buildings, and our focus is protecting the existing structure rather than selling you a replacement you may not need.
+Profiled metal roofs, single-skin and composite cladding, and large rendered or brick elevations all degrade over time, and on a building covering thousands of square metres even small problems spread fast.
+We are an exterior coatings contractor working on commercial, industrial and agricultural buildings, and our job is to protect the structure you have rather than sell you a replacement you may not need.

-Because we survey before we recommend anything, we can tell you honestly whether a coating system is the right answer for your building or whether localised repair, or in some cases replacement, would serve you better.
+Because we survey before we recommend anything, we can tell you straight whether a coating is the right answer or whether localised repair, or in some cases replacement, would serve you better.
 The aim is a sound, weather-tight roof or wall, not the most expensive option.

 - Roof coatings for profiled metal, asbestos cement and other industrial roof types